Captive RRG Legal and Regulatory Environment

 There is a new draft of proposed legislation that leaves the $2.2 million cap in place and removes the 20% limit along with the no reinsurance requirement.

-The Rent-A-Center and Securitas Holding cases were hallmark cases for captives which prevailed in court against the IRS.
+The Rent-A-Center and Securitas Holding cases were hallmark cases for captives that prevailed in court against the IRS.

 ©J&L Risk Management Inc Copyright Notice